Pljevlja Power Station

 Pljevlja Power Station is a coal-fired power station in Pljevlja, Montenegro.
 The plant went into service in 1982 and is the only coal-fired power station in Montenegro.
 The plant has a generation capacity of 225 MW and produces a third of the country's electricity.
 The chimney of the power plant is 250 meters tall.

 The majority of fuel is supplied from two surface mines operated by Rudnik uglja ad Pljevlja.
 The older mine is Potrlica, where mining began in 1952.
 A newer mine, Sumani I, supplies lesser-quality lignite coal.

-Water for cooling of the power plant is supplied from accumulation of Otilovići situated on river Ćehotini 8 km, connected to the power plant by asphalt road.
+Water for cooling of the power plant is supplied from accumulation of Otilovići situated on river Ćehotina 8 km, connected to the power plant by asphalt road.

 History

 Pljevlja Power Station began operation in 1982, with the first synchronization of the network carried out on 21 October 1982.
 It was the first Montenegrin condensing power plant designed with two units of 210 MW.
 Accumulations as well as all ancillary, technical and administrative management facilities (except for decarbonization and recirculation cooling system) were designed for two blocks.
 However, only one block was built.

 The power station burns coal from Pljevlja, which has a guaranteed calorific value of 9211 kJ/kg.
 In the first period the coal was provided from Juniper coal mine.
 It was built on the altitude of 760 m.
 Since it started operating it has produced 25.23984 TWh of electricity.

 In 2009 and 2010 important projects were carried out related to environmental and technological stabilization of objects: replacement of electro filter system; replacement of control systems and management; replacement of divorce 6 and 0.4 kV auxiliary consumption; replacement of generator excitation system and the installation of the generator switch.
 These works increased the capacity of the plant from 210 MW to 225 MW.